Miss Lily's 7A Cafe

-Let’s be real about what Miss Lily’s is.
-It’s the Jamaican Cracker Barrel.
-And that’s not a rip, we love Cracker Barrel.
-They’re the “Get Busy” era Sean Paul of restaurants, remixed by Major Lazer for 2014 with perfect branding and social media presence.
 Miss Lily’s has built an accessible brand of juice, jerk chicken, and rum punch that’s fun for the whole family, assuming your family is made up entirely of Instagram-obsessed urban skateboarders.
 They jack the reggae-electro beats high and cover the walls with colorful old vinyl and Jamaican concert posters.
-The room itself brings back memories of that one drug dealer’s lair from college, minus the black lights and lava lamps.
-It may all sound like a horrible cacophony of absurdity, but it works because Miss Lily’s has more downtown swag than anyone, and it’s a no bullsh*t good time.
-Plus, this food is way better than it needs to be.
+Miss Lily’s still has more downtown swag than most, and it’s a no bullsh*t good time.
+Plus, this food is really good.

 Grilled corn on the cob, drenched in butter, aioli, and shredded coconut.
 You’re going to need some extra napkins.